ETdoFresh/Blog/content/page/wp-import/csci-5670-fundamentals-of-game-development/index.md

 ## Academic Dishonesty

-Please don&#8217;t cheat.
+Please don't cheat.
 Getting a good grade in this class without learning the skills it teaches is a waste of your time and money.
 If you are caught cheating you will be removed from the class and given a failing grade.

 There is a fine line between giving and receiving help from your classmates and cheating.
 As a general guideline, cheating means copying answers on an exam or copy/pasting code.
 You can discuss your work with your classmates, but do not share code.